-By signing the application form, the Applicant certifies that he or she is in compliance with the statutes outlined below and all related Arts Endowment regulations and will maintain records and submit the reports that are necessary to determine compliance.
+The Applicant certifies that it is in compliance with the statutes outlined below and all related Arts Endowment regulations and will maintain records and submit the reports that are necessary to determine compliance.

-The Applicant certifies that he or she does not discriminate:
+The Applicant certifies that it does not discriminate:

 - On the basis of sex, in any education program or activity, in accordance with Title IX of the Education Amendments of 1972 (20 U.S.C.
 1681 et seq.).

-For further information and copies of the nondiscrimination regulations identified above, contact the Arts Endowment's Office of Civil Rights at 202/682-5454 or 202/682-5695 Voice/T.T.Y.
-For inquiries about limited English proficiency, please go to http://www.lep.gov or contact the Office of General Counsel at email@example.com or 202/682-5418.
+For further information and copies of the nondiscrimination regulations identified above, please contact the Office of Civil Rights at 202/682-5454 or 202/682-5082 Voice/T.T.Y.
+For inquiries about limited English proficiency, please go to http://www.lep.gov, the FOIA Reading Room, or contact the Office of General Counsel at GeneralCounsel@arts.gov or 202/682-5418.